What I use?

 Tech stack 🛠️

-• TypeScript - rewriting my site was a good oportunity to learn TypeScript.
+• TypeScript - rewriting my site was a good opportunity to learn TypeScript.
 It's a superset of JavaScript with static typing.

 • React - the most popular front-end framework.
 I was hesitant about JSX at first, but now I like it.